Burkhard Wilhelm Pfeiffer

-Burkhard Wilhelm Pfeiffer (7 May 1777 – 4 October 1852) was German jurist and liberal politician.
+Burkhard Wilhelm Pfeiffer (7 May 1777 – 4 October 1852) was a German jurist and liberal politician.
+He is best remembered to students of German legal history as the author of Praktische Ausführungen aus allen Teilen der Rechtswissenschaften, Mit Erkenntnissen des Oberappellationsgerichts zu Kassel or "Practical Explanations from all Parts of Jurisprudence, with Findings of the High Court of Appeal in Kassel," and for his years-long rivalry with the Hessian prime minister Ludwig Hassenpflug.

+Early life and career

-Pfeiffer was the son of the evangelical preacher, theologian, and Marburg University professor Johann Jakob Pfeiffer and his first wife Lucie Rebecke (née Rüppel).
+Pfeiffer was the son of the evangelical preacher, theologian, and University of Marburg professor Johann Jakob Pfeiffer and his first wife Lucie Rebecke (née Rüppel).
 Among his siblings were Franz Georg Pfeiffer and Carl Jonas Pfeiffer.

-Early life and career

 Pfeiffer grew up in Kassel, where his father served as the parish priest in evangelical parish of Oberneustadt, and Burkhard was training to follow in his footsteps and become a preacher.
 After about a year at the University of Marburg, his father died, and he subsequently transferred to the faculty of Politics and Jurisprudence in 1792.
 It was here that Pfeiffer became acquainted with Friedrich Carl von Savigny, who would remain a friend for decades.
-Pfeiffer received his doctorate in law from the University in 1798, and was quickly made an archivist for the Hessian government, a position he held until 1803.
+Pfeiffer received his doctorate in law from the university in 1798, and was quickly made an archivist for the Hessian government, a position he held until 1803.
 From 1803 to 1805 he was a public prosecutor, but in 1805 he was again appointed as state archivist.
 In addition to his duties as archivist, he was also named procurator fiscal to the court of William I, Elector of Hesse.
 This position lasted until the invasion of Hesse by Napoleon and its annexation into the Kingdom of Westphalia.
 Under the rule of King Jérôme, Pfeiffer worked as the Assistant Procurator General for the Court of Appeals in Cassel, and for his service, was awarded the Order of the Crown of Westphalia.
 During this time, Pfeiffer also published extensively, on subjects as varied as Roman law, patrimony and jurisdiction, civil code, and the Westphalian constitution.